Au, Vorarlberg: Geography

 The town belongs to the Bregenz Forest, is part of the district of Bregenz, and lies in the Upper Bregenz Forst.

-40 percent of its 45 km² area is covered with forest, 34.4% of the area is used as alpine pasture (Almwirtschaft) and for other forms of alpine agriculture.
+40 percent of its 45 km2 area is covered with forest, 34.4% of the area is used as alpine pasture (Almwirtschaft) and for other forms of alpine agriculture.

 The town itself is unlike most others in the area, as it has no real center.
-Au is an example of a "scattered village" (German: Streudorf).
+Au is an example of a scattered village (German: Streudorf).
 It consists of several districts: Am Stein, Argenau, Argenstein, Argenzipfel, Jaghausen, Kreuzgasse, Lebernau, Lugen, Lisse, Rehmen, Schrecken, and Wieden.

 The town hall is located in Argenau, but the parish church is located in Jaghausen.
 The district of Rehmen also has its own church.

 The river Bregenzer Ach, the largest river in the region, flows through Au and divides it into two parts: The one part is called Schattseite (meaning “shady side”), and consists of the districts of Argenau, Argenzipfel and Wieden; the other part is called Sonnseite (meaning “sunny side”) and consists (mainly) of Rehmen and Schrecken.
 Alongside the river runs the L200 road, which is the main route through the Bregenz Forest.

 History

+The name "Au" likely derives from the Old High German word ouwa, meaning "river meadow" or "floodplain," referencing the area's proximity to rivers and streams.

+The first known inhabitants of the Au region were the Alemanni, primarily from the Vorarlberg Rhine Valley or the Bregenz area.
+Permanent settlement likely began between 1200 and 1300, as a chapel was consecrated in Jaghausen in 1372.
+The land comprising the modern municipality was originally owned by King Rudolf of Habsburg, who later ceded it to the Counts of Bregenz-Montfort.
+The Counts of Feldkirch-Montfort inherited the area and used it primarily for hunting.
+During this period, the name ‘Jaghausen in den Owen’ originated, reflecting the counts' construction of a hunting lodge there.
+In 1375, Count Hugo von Montfort sold the area to Further Austria.

+Au became a center of the Au guild, a group instrumental in shaping Baroque architecture in southern Germany, Switzerland, and Alsace.
+The Thumb and Beer families of master builders, based in Au, developed the Baroque Vorarlberg cathedral style in the 17th century.
-From 1805 to 1814, Au belonged to the Kingdom of Bavaria, but was then returned to Austria.

-Au has belonged to the province of Vorarlberg since the latter’s foundation in 1861.
+From 1805 to 1814, Au was part of the Kingdom of Bavaria, before being returned to the Austrian Empire.
+Since 1861, Au has belonged to the province of Vorarlberg.

-After World War II, Au was included within the French Occupation Zone of Austria.
-The occupation lasted from 1945 until the Austrian State Treaty was signed in 1955.
+Following World War II, Au fell within the French Occupation Zone of Austria, where the occupation, including Moroccan soldiers serving in the French army, lasted until the signing of the Austrian State Treaty in 1955.

-The occupation force also included many Moroccan soldiers serving in the French army.